hadronized/blog/lifetimes_and_self_borrowing.md

 ```

 As you can see, the call to `Alto::open` borrows `alto` – via a `&Alto` reference.
 And of course, you cannot move a value that is borrowed – that would invalidate all the references pointing to it.
 We also have another problem: imagine we could do that.
-All types implement `Drop`.
-Because they basically all have the same lifetime, there’s no way to know which one borrows information from another.
-The
+All those types implement `Drop`.
+Because they basically all have the same lifetime, there’s no way to know which one borrows information from whom.
-*dropchecker* has no way to know that.
-It will then refuse to create objects like this, because dropping might be unsafe in that case.
+The *dropchecker* has no way to know that.
+It will then refuse to code creating objects of this type, because dropping might be unsafe in that case.

 # What can we do about it?

 Currently, this problem is linked to the fact that the lifetime system is a bit too restrictive and doesn’t allow for **self-borrowing**.
 Plus, you also have the *dropchecker* issue to figure out.
-Even though
+Even
-we were able to bring in `alto` and `device` altogether, how do you handle `context`?
-The *dropchecker* doesn’t know which one must be dropped first – there’s no obvious link at this stage between `alto` and
+though we were able to bring in `alto` and `device` altogether, how do you handle `context`?
+The *dropchecker* doesn’t know which one must be dropped first – there’s no obvious link at this stage between
-all the others, because that link was done with a reference to `alto` that died – because we’re moving out of the scope of the `Audio::new` function.
+`alto` and all the others anymore, because that link was made with a reference to `alto` that died – we’re moving out of the scope of the `Audio::new` function.

 ![](http://phaazon.net/pub/rust_self_borrowing.jpg)

 That’s a bit tough.
-The current solution I implemented to fix the issue is okish, but I dislike it because it adds a significant performance overhead: I just move the initialization code in a thread that
+The current solution I implemented to fix the issue is ok–ish, but I dislike it because it adds a significant performance overhead: I just moved the initialization code in a thread that
-stays awake until the `Audio` object lives, and I use a synchronized channel to communicate with the objects in that thread.
+stays awake until the `Audio` object dies, and I use a synchronized channel to communicate with the objects in that thread.
 That works because the thread provides us with a stack, that is the support of
 lifetimes – think of scopes.

 Another solution would be to move that initialization code in a function that would accept a closure – your application.
-Once everything is initialized, the closure is called with a few callbacks to toggle /
+Once everything is initialized, the closure is called with a few callbacks to
-set the cursor of the object leaving “behind” on the stack.
-I don’t like that solution because it’s *unsound* and modifies the main design – having an `Audio` object.
+toggle / set the cursor of the object living “behind” on the stack.
+I don’t like that solution because it modifies the main design – having an `Audio` object was the goal.

 Other solutions are:

 - `std::mem::transmute` to remove the lifetimes (replace them with `'static`).
 That’s **hyper dangerous** and we are just breaking Rust’s lifetimes… *not okay* :(
-- change our design to meet the same as alto (in a word: use the same three objects)
+- change our design to meet the same as alto’s (in a word: use the same three objects)
-- cry deeply.
+- cry deeply

 I don’t have a satisfying solution yet to that problem.
 My thread solution works and lets me have a single type abstracting all of that, but having a thread for such a thing is a waste of resources to me.
 I
 think I’ll implement the closure solution as, currently, it’s not possible to embed in struct lifetimes’ semantics / logic.
 I guess it’s okay; I guess the problem is also linked to the fact the concept is